 IN WITNESS WHEREOF, I have hereunto set my hand and affixed the official seal of the Navajo Nation Corporation Code.

-Done at Window Rock, the Capital of the Navajo Nation, this , 19_89 A.D.
+Done at Window Rock, the Capital of the Navajo Nation, this 24th day of January , 1989 A.D.

-Director, Real Estate Management Department Commission for Accelerating

-Navajo Development Opportunities
+Director, Real Estate Management Department Commission for Accelerating Navajo Development Opportunities that